GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/functions/displaying-carousel-videos-in-full-screen.md

-## How to Display Carousel Videos in Full Screen
+## Displaying Carousel Videos in Full Screen

 Go to the design tab and look for the feature 'View feed in fullscreen.'
 Turn on the toggle, and it should provide you with a better viewing experience.